 - Not repairing a broken stair

-Ultimately, it is up to a jury to decide whether a landowner failed in this duty.
+Ultimately, it is up to you and your injury attorney to prove that a landowner failed in this duty, causing your slip and fall.
 It is also worth noting that landowners have far less of an obligation to protect a non-invited visitor, also known as trespassers.
 Landowners must only refrain from intentionally creating hazards that could cause an injury to anyone not invited onto their land.

 Slip and fall accidents can result in surprisingly severe injuries.
 Typical injuries sustained in slips and fall include: